 \subsection{Additional Experimental Settings in Section \ref{Sec:experiments}}

-The model we adopt has two convolutional layers with the number of kernel being 6 and 16, respectively.
+The model we adopt has two convolutional layers with the number of kernels being 6 and 16, respectively.
 And all convolution kernels are of size 5 × 5.
 The outputs of convolutional layers are fed into two hidden layers with 120 and 84 units.

 In our implementation of Power-of-choice selection strategy (pow-d)\cite{Cho2020ClientSI}, we first sample a candidate set $\mathcal{A}$ of 20 clients without replacement such that client $n$ is chosen with probability proportional to the size of their local dataset $q_n$.
 Then the server sends the current global model to the clients in set $\mathcal{A}$, and these clients compute and send back to the server their local loss.
-To derive $\mathcal{M}$, we select M clients which have the highest loss from $\mathcal{A}$.
+To derive $\mathcal{M}$, we select M clients who have the highest loss from $\mathcal{A}$.

-In our implementation of the method in \cite{yang2020federated} (Fed-cucb), the exploration factor to balance the trade-off between exploitation and exploration is set as 0.2 and forgetting factor as 0.99, which are the same as the settings in \cite{yang2020federated}.
+In our implementation of the method in \cite{yang2020federated} (Fed-cucb), the exploration factor to balance the trade-off between exploitation and exploration is set as 0.2 and the forgetting factor as 0.99, which is the same as the settings in \cite{yang2020federated}.

-With help with FHE, we can derive the matrix of inner products $S$ accurately.
+With the help of FHE, we can derive the matrix of inner products $S$ accurately.
 Hence, in the simulation of our method, Fed-CBS, we ignore the process of deriving $S$ and focus on our sampling strategy.